Sprinkler Head Revisited: Momentum, Forces, and Flows in Machian Propulsion: Applications

-The garden-hose instability is an important engineering problem, with major implications, for instance, in oil exploration \cite{Kuiper1}.\footnote{This fluid-mechanical problem is also somewhat analogous to the instability of plasmas in which the velocity of the charged particles is not constant over space.
-Such an anisotropy sets up electrical currents that create magnetic fields, which in turn enhance the anisotropy, causing exponentially-growing perturbations of the plasma.
-This instability was first described by Erich S. Weibel in \cite{Weibel} and is widely known in the astrophysical literature as the garden-hose (or fire-hose) instability.} Understanding the behavior of pipes that suck in fluid instead of expelling it is also potentially relevant to the operation of the machinery used in mining materials from the bottom of the ocean, as discussed, e.g., in \cite{Paidoussis,Kuiper2}.
-The sort of arguments made in \cite{Jenkins} and refined here make it clear that no complicated computer simulations are necessary in order to understand the basic physics involved.
+The garden-hose instability is an important engineering problem, with major implications, for instance, in oil exploration \cite{Kuiper1}.
+Understanding the behavior of pipes that suck in fluid instead of expelling it is also potentially relevant to the operation of the machinery used in mining materials from the bottom of the ocean, as discussed, e.g., in \cite{Paidoussis,Kuiper2}.
+The sort of arguments made in \cite{Jenkins} and refined here make it clear that computer simulations are not necessary to understand the basic physics involved.

+This fluid-mechanical problem is also somewhat analogous to the instability of plasmas in which the velocity of the charged particles is not constant over space.
+Such an anisotropy can set up currents that perturb a background magnetic field.
+This may in turn enhance the anisotropy, causing exponentially-growing perturbations of the plasma.
+One type of these plasma instabilities \cite{Parker} is commonly known in the astrophysical literature as the fire-hose (or garden-hose) instability, by analogy to the behavior illustrated in Fig. \ref{fig:gardenhose} (see also \cite{plasma,Lang}).
+Though the mechanism of these plasma instabilities differs considerably from the Machian propulsion systems that we have discussed, the momentum conservation arguments of Sec. \ref{sec:momentum} are universal and suffice to establish that a fire-hose-type instability is only possible to the extent that the plasma can transfer momentum to its surrounding medium.

-Of all the devices related to Machian propulsion, the reverse sprinkler has received the most attention in the physics literature, but this might be just a historical accident, connected to the notoriety of Feynman's accident at the Princeton cyclotron.
-The reverse sprinkler is not, of course, technologically useful, but as a teaching tool it might be valuable for demonstrating the correct use of conservation laws in fluid mechanics and, perhaps, even the fallibility of great physicists (such as Mach, Wheeler, and Feynman) when faced with what looks like a very elementary question.
+Of all the devices associated with Machian propulsion, the reverse sprinkler has received the most attention in the physics literature, but this might be just a historical accident, connected to the notoriety of Feynman's accident at the Princeton cyclotron.
+The reverse sprinkler is not, of course, technologically useful, but as a teaching tool it might be valuable for demonstrating the use of global conservation laws in fluid mechanics and, perhaps, even the fallibility of great physicists (such as Mach and Feynman) when faced with what looks like an elementary question.